Rugby League: Warriors coach Stephen Kearney insists no issue with departed halfback Shaun Johnson

 "And the first time I heard about that was two weeks ago following a request for a release.

-"So it can as news to me but again, I've been around the business long enough to know that happens.
+"So it came as news to me but again, I've been around the business long enough to know that happens.
 It's unfortunate but it happens and we all move on."

 Kearney paid tribute to Johnson's work over eight seasons at the Warriors and said the former Golden Boot winner should be remembered as a great servant to the club.